llucasls/bare-estate/README.md

 pip install bare-estate
 ```

-The current version has no Python dependencies.
-However, it requires `git` and
+The current version has no Python dependencies, other than the base install.
-`rsync` installed locally in order to work.
+However, it requires `git` and `rsync` installed locally in order to work.

 ## Credits